basmajou/python-fundamentals-projects/love-calculator/README.md

 # Love Calculator
-Determines whether a given year is a leap year or not.
+Calculates the love score based on the names of two people.

 ## Key features:
-- Implements the leap year logic based on divisibility rules.
+- Combines the names and counts occurrences of specific letters.
-- Handles potential input errors.
+- Provides a playful interpretation of the love score.
-- Provides clear output indicating whether the year is a leap year or not.
+- Offers an optional random love score generation using the random module.

 ## Example Input 1
 ```bash